lcnittl/DMFO/README.md

 # DMFO -- Diff and Merge For Office

-This is a set of scripts that enable convenient diff and merge of Office-related file types (currently only Word, future support for Excel and PowerPoint is planned).
+This is a set of scripts that enable convenient diff and merge of Office-related file types (currently only Word, future support for PowerPoint is planned).
 The office application will be started using COM automation, thus an Office installation is required.

 DMFO is LFS compatible.